 If you notice that your husky is gaining too much weight or even getting fat, it’s normal to have questions and be concerned for their health.
-This article will cover the reasons why your husky is gaining weight, what’s a normal weight for a husky, and what you can do to help.
+This article covers the reasons why your husky is gaining weight, what’s a normal weight for a husky, and how you can help.

 Your husky may be gaining weight due to a number of reasons including eating too much throughout the day, eating too many carbohydrates, a lack of exercise, water retention or bloating, or due to a health problem.

 6 Reasons your husky is fat: